William Cleeve: Military career

 Cleeve was commissioned into the Royal Artillery as a lieutenant on 29 April 1873.
 He served in Second Anglo-Afghan War (1878–80), was promoted to captain on 1 September 1882, to major on 12 February 1890, and to lieutenant-colonel on 3 January 1899.
 He was appointed Chief Instructor in Gunnery in 1901, and promoted to colonel on 3 January 1903.
-In 1914 he was appointed Commandant of the Royal Military Academy, Woolwich, holding that post throughout World War I.
+In 1914 he was appointed commandant of the Royal Military Academy, Woolwich, holding that post throughout the First World War.

-Cleeve was appointed as a Companion of the Order of the Bath (CB) in 1916.
+Cleeve was appointed a Companion of the Order of the Bath in 1916.

 Family

-In 1894, he married Gwladys Elizabeth Mitchell.
+In 1894, Cleeve married Gwladys Elizabeth Mitchell.